 Before I dive in I just want ya’ll to know that if you have any questions at all, please email or DM me on Instagram!
 I know learning something like this online can be difficult, so please don’t hesitate to reach out with any questions or if you need help!
-Now let’s get to it!

 -whatever you’re taking pictures of

-Perfectly placed: There’s absolutely nothing natural about how this image is styled, and that’s why I love it!
+Type A: There’s absolutely nothing natural about how this image is styled, and that’s why I love it!
 Its bold and it makes you stop in your tracks (er….your scroll).
 This is a really great styling pattern if you have a lot of images you need to have in one image—think of it like a “visual list”, you can easily see everything.

 *Random tip for fashion bloggers!
 For outfit pictures, get a custom hanger with your name, IG handle, or website on it!
 Then if your image gets shared anywhere, people will be able to find you to follow along!

 This is the easiest part!!
 Use the standard camera app on your phone.
 The standard camera app will give you the best quality images, because it’s not opening the camera through a third-party app and distorting the quality.
-You don’t need to do anything with the settings or anything, just take the picture!
+You don’t need to do anything with the settings, exposure, or anything, just take the picture!

 - Contact paper, wallpaper, or colored poster boards- I have a few different contact paper styles that I’ve stuck on both sides of a dollar store foam board and they work PERFECT (make sure they are matte so they don’t show glares).
 Here are a few different styles: